ConsenSysMesh/Fae/docs/Specification.md

 If, during the course of contract execution, an exception occurs, then it follows that no outputs are created and none of the mutable data is changed.
-The execution may not be caught, but terminates the entire transaction that called the contract as input; its return value is therefore replaced by an exceptional value that may be caught by any query of transaction return values.
+However, all transaction input contracts *are* evaluated and their states updated, in order to prevent untrusted contract code from affecting the state of unrelated contracts.
+Exceptions thrown by input contracts are caught when their return values are used.
+The execution may not be caught by the contract author, but terminates the entire transaction that called the contract as input; its return value is therefore replaced by an exceptional value that may be caught by any query of transaction return values.

 Finally, contracts (including [escrows](#escrows)) can be *spent*, which causes them to be deleted from storage.